JGMEYER/telegram-utility-bot/README.md

 # Telegram-Utility-Bot

-> NOTE: This project was developed on MacOS for python 3.6.0.
+> NOTE: This project was developed on MacOS for python 3.6.0 and ported to 3.9.0.
 As such, the commands provided in this guide are intended for users on a MacOS installation.

 ## About